 Many families today have developed a dynamic in which one spouse’s income is relied on more significantly for the support of the family than the other spouse’s.
-In some situations the reason is that one party is unemployed or underemployed due to the current economic state.
+In some situations, the reason is that one party is unemployed or underemployed due to the current economic state.
 In other situations, the arrangement is a result of one party’s contributions to the family as a homemaker or caretaker of the children.
-In Illinois, a party may request financial support from their spouse, both while the divorce is pending and for a period of time thereafter.
+In Illinois, a party may request financial support from his or her spouse, both while the divorce is pending and for a period of time thereafter.
 This form of financial support is known as maintenance.
-For income tax purposes, the I.R.S. uses the term “alimony” instead of “maintenance,” however, the concept is the same.
+For income tax purposes, the I.R.S. uses the term “alimony” instead of “maintenance” or “spousal support.”
+However, the concept is the same.

 The parties may reach an agreement as to the terms in which maintenance will be paid or, in absence of an agreement, the court can order the amount of maintenance (spousal support) to be paid.
-Unlike with child support, there is no set formula or guidelines in Illinois for how maintenance is calculated, meaning the amount and duration is determined on a case-by-case basis.
-In determining whether or not to award maintenance and if so, the amount and duration, Section 504 of the Illinois Marriage and Dissolution of Marriage Act provides that the court shall consider all relevant factors including:
+In 2016, the maintenance law was changed so that judges would follow a precise formula to calculate a party’s maintenance obligation in most cases.
+Prior to the law changing, it was difficult to anticipate what the result would be in a maintenance case, but with the revision, outcomes are more certain.
+In determining whether or not to award maintenance and if so, the amount and duration, Section 504 of the Illinois Marriage and Dissolution of Marriage Act provides that the court shall first determine whether an award of maintenance is appropriate considering all relevant factors including:

 - How long the marriage lasted